-As the first quarter concludes, it is important for sales leadership and professionals to reflect upon how they are executing against year beginning direction.
+As the first half concludes, it is important for sales leadership and professionals to reflect upon how they are executing against year beginning direction.
 Were geography and account plans developed for the current year?
 If not, now is the time to ensure everyone has specific goals in place to maintain focus and drive execution for the remainder of the year.
 If plans are in place, the next step is to explore the positive movement or momentum in executing against these plans.

 Whether there is a formal business review process or not, it is important to dedicate time for robust and transparent discussions.
 Sales leaders should consider the following best practices and lessons learned when reviewing plan effectiveness.